skyflowapi/skyflow-python/README.md

 ### Get

-To retrieve data using Skyflow IDs or unique column values, use the `get(records: dict)` method.
-The `records` parameter takes a Dictionary that contains either an array of Skyflow IDs or a unique column name and values.
+To retrieve data using Skyflow IDs or unique column values, use the `get(records: dict,options: GetOptions)` method.
+The `records` parameter takes a Dictionary that contains either an array of Skyflow IDs or a unique column name and values.The second parameter options is a GetOptions object that retrieves tokens of Skyflow IDs.

+Note:

-Note: You can use either Skyflow IDs  or `unique` values to retrieve records.
+  - You can use either Skyflow IDs  or `unique` values to retrieve records.
 You can't use both at the same time.
+  - GetOptions parameter applicable only for retrieving tokens using Skyflow ID.
+  - You can't pass GetOptions along with the redaction type.
+  - `tokens` defaults to false.

 ```python
 {